 Impact

-The Canon EOS Network Setting Tool for Windows and macOS performs SSH connections to manage camera devices.
-The tool does not properly validate the SSH host key presented by the device, meaning that an attacker who can intercept or modify the SSH traffic could present a forged key and convince the tool to trust it.
-This flaw allows a man-in-the-middle attacker to potentially read, modify, or inject commands into the management session, which could compromise the confidentiality and integrity of the device configuration.
-The weakness is a classic certificate validation error (CWE‑295).
+The Canon EOS Network Setting Tool for Windows and macOS establishes SSH connections to configure Canon EOS cameras.
+The tool does not validate the SSH host key presented by the device, which creates a certificate validation error (CWE‑295).
+Based on the description, it is inferred that an adversary who can intercept or modify the SSH traffic could supply a forged key and convince the tool to accept it.
+This flaw permits the attacker to read, modify, or inject commands into the management session, potentially compromising confidentiality and integrity of camera configurations.

 Affected Systems